 “We want for this to be sustainable and for the community to have information and be able to act on it.
 Some of the work is to do with financial resourcing, but most of it is about creating relationships,” said Ryn.

 Prior to COVID-19, the LDAT’s first CAP was a peer mentoring project at a number of local high schools.
 The aim was to recruit 12 young people, and they ended up with 26 for the two-day peer program session.
 It empowered the young participants to support their peers by being welcoming, inclusive and looking out for each other’s mental health.

 After the training, the participants went away and came up with a plan for how they would roll out the program in their own school.
 At one school, the Year 10s mentored Year 7 and 8s.
 Mentors at another school made a film with the help of their youth development officer and the peer educator.
 The film was a ‘train the trainer’ video, designed to pass on peer support skills to other students.

-“The young people who were involved got so much out of it.
-Both those being mentored and those mentoring,” said Ellen Panaretos, Senior Community Development Officer at the Alcohol and Drug Foundation.
+“The young people who were involved got so much out of it,” said Ellen Panaretos, Senior Community Development Officer at the Alcohol and Drug Foundation.